 When my son will be old enough to understand it, we will teach him how to manage his digital identity.
 We will teach him that there are things that you share publicly, things that should be shared only with acquaintances, others that you share only with your close friends and others that you keep out of the digital world.
 I believe that you could learn more about the grey areas with actual examples.
 When our son gets older, what we shared online about him and wrote in his name will serve not only as a chronicle of memories from his childhood but also as a starting point to discuss what and what not to do.

 At the end of the day, giving our son a digital identity at birth reflects who his parents are, our values and the way we live.
 It is a part of the education and the legacy we want to leave him.
 By being conscious about what we put online on his name, I don’t think he will resent us.
-I have also written this post to let understand him why we did it.
+I have also written this post for him to understand why we did it.